maximiliummusterman/GuandanBot/README.md

 - `players` must contain all four seats.
 - The acting player's `hand` must match the current website state.
-- For production deploys, keep only the latest checkpoint in `checkpoints/`.
+- For Vercel deploys, use a single root `checkpoint.pt`.

 Possible response fields: